fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 to help me reach my personal goals.

 ## Are the First Years of a Developer’s Career the Most Transformative?

+Yes, they have a lot of impact on your growth.

+Since experience is what most companies care about your first few years will matter a lot since you won't have a big range of tools you have work experience with.
+This means that when it is time to switch job the meat of your CV is found in what you have done in previous roles.
+This is true for senior developers as well and it can quickly become a pattern in your career.
+You have worked with something and so you look for that again since it is the most valuable thing you have to offer.

+This is why I argue that it is important to get experience working in an environment that will be similar regardless of what company you decide to work for.
+Companies often favour hiring people who have experience with similar tools and practices to their own and although it is fine to not have exactly the same profile as what is asked, it does impact your market value.

+The key insight that you should have about yourself is that as the years pass you will likely change as a person.
+When you start out you may feel excited and eager to learn but will you feel that way after 10 years?
+It is hard to say but what is of paramount importance to understand is that no one cares if you have worked for 20 years if you can't meet their expectations.
+As a junior developer your main problem is usually to get someone to give you a chance.
+However, seniors face a similar issue.
+Seniors who lack the experiences that are in demand will struggle and now they find themselves with a choice.
+Learn what they lack or keep looking for jobs where their experience is more relevant.

+From what I have seen, most senior developers peak after 5 years of working.
+This is why I urge developers to know yourself well enough to have a plan for how you will keep your skills relevant over time.
+Even if you learn the most in your first 5 years you should still not forget that just because you may grow tired of learning doesn't mean that the IT industry stops changing.
+You don't have to go crazy and feel stress over falling behind, just have a plan and keep an eye out for what people are using in the industry.

 ## Does switching programming jobs get easier over time, and how can developers build the confidence to make a career move?
 ## Is It True That You Need an Hour to Evaluate a Developer?